 Although the program doesn’t require a specific major for entering students, we tend to see most bachelor’s degrees from areas such as biology, psychology, and general science.
 If UO is on your list, start the application process early and have yours in by Sept.
 1st through CASPA.

-Several other Physician Assistant Programs that are top-notch and worth checking out which are also listed on U.S. News & World Report:
+Keep in mind that there are many other PA Programs that are top-notch and worth checking out.
+A few others that were close to our top 10, which can also be found on U.S. News & World Report:

-Be sure to check out HospitalCareers.com’s Physician Assistant Job & Salary Trend Page to gain some insight we put together from the DOL.
-If you are actively searching for current PA job openings, HospitalCareers has many across the country that you may be interested in applying to.
+Be sure to check out HospitalCareers.com’s Physician Assistant Job & Salary Trends page to gain useful insight that aggregates data directly from the DOL.
+If you are actively searching for current PA job openings, or simply wanting to browse the types of openings available, HospitalCareers has many from healthcare organizations across the country.